fau-masters-collected-works-cgarbin/dropout-vs-batch-normalization/README.md

   momentum changes, etc., could be done.
 - Extract repeated code: there is a fair bit of copy and paste in the code, especially in the CNN tests.
 It should be refactored and removed.
-- Split the standard MLP tests from the Droput MLP tests: they are embedded in one file.
+- Split the standard MLP tests from the Dropout MLP tests: they are embedded in one file.
 It would be easier to manage them if they were in separate files, like it was it was done for the CNN code.
-- See more "TODO" in the code: there are few "TODO" in the code, pointing to more specific improvements to do.
+- See more "TODO" in the code: there are few "TODO" in the code, pointing to more specific improvements that could be done.

 # License